thewca/wca-regulations/wca-regulations_2012.md

     - A1a) The organization team may enforce time limits for solves and/or rounds.
     - A1a1) The default time limit per solve is 10 minutes, though the organization team may announce a higher/lower time limit.
     - A1a2) Cumulative time limits may be enforced (e.g. 3 attempts with a cumulative time limit of 20 minutes).
 The time elapsed in a "DNF" result counts towards the cumulative time limit.
-    - A1a3) For any round, time limits must be announced before the round begins, and must not be changed after it has begun.
-[ACTION: Guideline: This is not flexible.]
+    - A1a3) For any round, time limits must be announced before the round begins, and should not be changed after it has begun.
+Changes must be made at the discretion of the WCA Delegate, who shall carefully consider the fairness of the change.
     - A1b) If the time limit for an attempt is greater than 10 minutes, a stopwatch must be used for timekeeping.
       - A1b1) Simultaneous use of a Stackmat is optional.
       - A1b2) If the Stackmat time is available, it is the result; otherwise the stopwatch time is the result.